Luke-Patterson/MERON_api/README.md

 To access the locally running copy of the API, you can use `localhost:8000` in development mode.
 In production mode, it is necessary to add an entry to your `hosts` file that resolves a domain to the IP Docker uses: `172.33.0.2       meron.localdomain`.
 Now you can access the API running on your local computer under: [http://meron.localdomain](http://meron.localdomain).

+### 2025 Update
+You need to create a .env file with the following variables:
+DJANGO_SECRET_KEY=[create your own secret key] DJANGO_DEBUG=True
+DJANGO_SETTINGS_MODULE=meron_api.settings.development
+DJANGO_ALLOWED_HOSTS=localhost,127.0.0.1

+After local deployment is complete, run request_classification.py to test if it works.